 2019 Beef Symposium at Chico State

-The 2019 Beef Day will focus on rangeland enhancement through genetic selection and adaptive management.
-Researchers and livestock managers will share emerging information on bridging genetics and rangeland management, as well as other contemporary management issues.
-Ranchers and rangeland managers are encouraged to join Chico State and UC Cooperative Extension for this event.
+The 2019 Beef Day focused on rangeland enhancement through genetic selection and adaptive management.
+Researchers and livestock managers shared emerging information on bridging genetics and rangeland management, as well as other contemporary management issues.
+The event was a collaboration of Chico State professors, Chico State Young Cattlemen's Association, New Mexico State University professor and UC Cooperative Extension.

 Grazing distribution and management in Northern California - Tracy Schohr, Livestock and Natural Resources Advisor, UC Cooperative Extension

 Beef Cattle Genetic Technology: Where we’ve Been and Where we are headed, Kasey DeAtley, Ph.D., professor, California State University, Chico